SharpWoofer/Whatsapp-RSVP/README.md

 ## Acknowlegements

 This bot was built using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js), and taking inspiration from SCSE iLAB: [Create your own WhatsApp Chatbot workshop](https://github.com/LOLIPOP-INTELLIGENCE/Wordle-Workshop).

+## Disclaimer

+Likewise, this project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
+The official WhatsApp website can be found at https://whatsapp.com.
+"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.